anyaevostinar/anyaevostinar.github.io/classes/201-f25/hw8.md

 ### #3: Heapsort trace

 On paper, sort the sequence of numbers 3, 1, 4, 1, 5, 9, 2, 6 using Heapsort.
-Assume you always select the pivot as the first element in the subarray, and be sure to show your work.

 Don't forget to build the initial heap using the `buildHeap` procedure we discussed in class!